thutahw/tp/docs/DeveloperGuide.md

 ## **Appendix E: Glossary**
 (Contributed by Reuben Teng)

 #### *UI*
 * Abbreviation for User Interface, representing the point of human-computer interaction and communication.

 #### *API*
-* Abbreviation for Application Programming Interface, which defines interactions between multiple software intermediaries.
+* Abbreviation for Application Programming Interface.
+It defines interactions between multiple software intermediaries.

 #### *OOP*
 * Abbreviation Object-Oriented Programming, in which programmers organise software design around data (objects), rather than functions and logic.